Rethinking content and delivering it effectively

 - How do I allocate my human and financial resources to achieve this?

 These considerations not only lay the groundwork for day-to-day operations.
-They also clarify which activities companies can initially do without – perhaps because other tasks are more important, or because the external specialists required do not fit within the budget.
+They also help clarify which activities companies can initially do without – perhaps because other tasks are more important, or because the external specialists required do not fit within the budget.

 First the topic, then the implementation